7 Reasons Why Your Roof Leaks

 If you've noticed some water damage on your ceiling, don't assume it's coming from a hole in the roof directly above.
 Thanks to gravity and liquid adhesion (yes, there's a name for it), the water could be getting in just about anywhere and wending its way down the underside of the roof deck before it drops onto the back of the ceiling.
-To sleuth your own leaks, do what the inspectors do: start outside, looking for any of the obvious trouble areas listed below, then head to the attic with a flashlight.
+To sleuth your own leaks, do what the inspectors do: start outside, then head to the attic with a flashlight.

 1. Plumbing Penetrations: Builders know that running a pipe through a roof is like drilling a hole in a boat and patching it with a rubber plug, but it has to be done.
-Common penetrations include plumbing vent pipes, exhaust flues for appliances, attic vents and ventilation fan ducts, among other necessities.
+Common penetrations include plumbing vent pipes, exhaust flues for appliances, attic vents and ventilation fan ducts.
 Worn or cracked rubber boots and metal flashing around pipes and flues are among the most common leak sources.

 3. Skylight: Skylights and roof windows are wonderful for bringing light into a home.
 If you also like a little rain now and then, they'll eventually provide you with that, too.
 Evidence of water anywhere near the downhill side of a skylight is a sure sign that the unit (or more likely, its installation) is performing its less-advertised function: leaking.

 6. Ice Dams: People in cold climates can't wait to see local TV news coverage of ice dams each year ... just like they can't wait for the next flu virus.
-For those of you who missed the most recent newsflash, ice dams are caused by a warm attic melting snow on the roof, and the water runs down toward the cold eave and freezes.
+For those of you who missed the most recent newsflash, ice dams are caused by a warm attic melting snow on the roof, then the water running down toward the cold eave and freezing.
 Eventually, the ice backs up under the shingles, where it melts and drips into your house.
 A vicious cycle, indeed.
-And the solution?
-Better insulation and air-sealing above the home's living space, and better ventilation in the attic, to keep it cold (while lowering your heating bill- a happy cycle, indeed).
+The solution?
+Better insulation and air sealing above the home's living space, and better ventilation in the attic, to keep it cold (while lowering your heating bill -- a happy cycle, indeed).

 How to Trace a Leak